A/N: Warning in this chapter for animal (large predator) death

 “I don’t remember this from the way in,” Ivor said, sharing a look with Evelyne.

-The only one who didn’t follow was Evelyne.
-She unclipped her sword and pistol from her belt and tossed them to Ivor before wading directly into the water downstream, where it was deep enough to reach her chest.
+The only one didn’t follow was Evelyne.
+She stopped halfway across the stream and unclipped her sword and pistol from her belt, handing them to Ivor without explanation.
+Then, she waded downstream, stopping only when the water hit her waist.

 She bent to rinse her long hair in the water, its bright red appearing almost black in the darkness.
 Roman settled on the bank to wait for her to finish, Leandros sitting beside him.

-Before he could take a single step back toward the stream, though, Roman caught him by the leg of his trousers and stopped him.
+Before he could take a single step toward the stream, though, Roman caught him by the leg of his trousers.
 “Don’t move.
 Don’t even speak,” he said.
 Raising his voice to be heard over the stream, he called, “Evelyne, get down!”

-To her credit, Evelyne did immediately, sinking into the water until only her eyes and nose were visible.
+To her credit, Evelyne obeyed immediately, sinking into the water until only the top half of her head was visible.

 “They’re attracted to sound and movement.
 Don’t let them touch you,” Roman said.

 Before anyone could ask what he meant, the first of “them” appeared.
 They would have looked like the drifting seeds of a scattered dandelion, had they not been the size of a human hand and glowing faintly.
-There were only a few, to start, but they kept coming and kept coming until there were dozens of them floating through the air, illuminating the forest around them.
+There were only a few, to start, but they kept coming and kept coming until there were dozens floated through the air, illuminating the forest around them.

 Slowly, curiously, Ivor reached up toward one.
-He touched it with just the tip of his littlest finger – a spark flared, and Ivor gasped in pain, his arm falling to his side like a dead weight.
-Drawn by the sound and the movement, the strange drifting spores changed course, floating directly toward Ivor – and by proxy, the rest of the group seated on the beach.
+He touched it with just the tip of his littlest finger; a spark flared and Ivor gasped in pain, his arm falling to his side like a dead weight.
+The strange pores around them instantly changed course, swiveling toward Ivor— and by proxy, the rest of the group seated on the bank.

 Evelyne shut her eyes.
-The rest of the group tensed, expecting the spores to collide with them, but then a low whistle picked up.
-It was Eresh, whistling lowly, a strange vibrato running an undercurrent through the tune.
+Everyone else watched, frozen, while the pores drifted closer.
+Just before they collided with the group, a low whistle picked up.
+It was Eresh, whistling lowly, an unusual vibrato running an undercurrent through the tune.

 “I’m glad you were,” Roman said, pushing to his feet.
-“I was stuck for hours by a pollen storm like that, once.”
+“I was stuck for hours in a pollen storm like that, once.”